UF-Carpentry/website/_pages/code-of-conduct.md

 * act in good faith and assume that others do as well: e.g. gracefully accept constructive criticism
 * give everyone a chance to talk and contribute to activities and discussions
 * humor is appreciated; however, sexual, racist, or exclusionary jokes and imagery are never appropriate
-* recognize that intentions do not equal impact; be ready to apologize or correct yourself when this occurs
+* recognize that intentions do not equal impact; be ready to apologize and correct yourself when this occurs

 ## Unacceptable Behavior